Martin-DevWeb/typescript-quest/README.md

 - Classes are the fundamental entities used to create reusable components.
 Typescript classes adds types and visibility modifiers to Javascript classes, like object-oriented programming language JAVA.
 A class can include : a constructor, properties and methods.

-- Constructors essentially allow the creation of objects from classes.
+- Constructors are the method that allow the creation of objects from classes.
 You can only include one constructor in a class.

 - The class is like the blueprint for creating the object, while instances are the objects themselves (created from the blueprint).
 If we want to link it with the constructor, the constructor is a method that runs every time a new instance of the class is created.